Siilwyn/awesome-pixel-art/readme.md

 - [PixelCraft](https://rgab1508.github.io/PixelCraft/) - Open source and free, works in the browser.
 Easy to try out in the browser and as a PWA offline.
 - [rx](https://rx.cloudhead.io/) - Open source and free, works on Linux, macOS and Windows.
 Minimalist and keyboard driven with animation support.
 - [Wobblepaint](https://www.lexaloffle.com/bbs/?tid=40058) - Pico8 editor that give life to pixel art with a little wobble.
-- [PixaPics](https://pixa.pics/) - Open source and free web application.
+- [PixaPics](https://pixa.pics/) - Open source and free, works in the browser.
 It can convert anything to pixel art; Then, draw and vectorize it!

 ### Miscellaneous
 - [Broider](https://maxbittker.github.io/broider/) - Make 9-patch borders, export as CSS.